Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/The_Plan.md

   its formalism onto chess board geometry, as the leading candidate for turning the generative-scoping hard-core commitment into a working result.
+- State a specific candidate geometric predicate for a sub-material class within KQvK, and run it against the closure test in Section 6b: enumerate every matching position, generate every legal move from each, and check whether the class is closed.
+This is the first concrete, falsifiable test of whether the generative-scoping branch of the programme has a genuinely sound target within KQvK, rather than only at the material-configuration and symmetry-class level already in use.